 Chemicals, pesticides, hormones and antibiotics are just a few of the nasty toxins we make our bodies ingest everyday through the consumption of certain meat and dairy products, vegetables and fruits.
 While awareness of the harmful chemicals used in the growing process of fruits and vegetables is increasing, many people remain unaware about the use of antibiotics and hormones used commonly in the production of grain fed, or feedlot meat.
-CADAC, Braeside Meat Market, and Wickedfood Cooking School recently joined forces with the common purpose of educating people about the truth of grain fed meat.
-Wickedfood Chef put together the following notes which will broaden your understanding of grain fed meat:
+Through our various themed lunches Wickedfood Earth Country Cooking School strives to educate people about the truth of grain fed meat.
+Our cooking school chef has put together the following notes which we hope will broaden your understanding of grain fed meat:

 - Grain fed meat products have lower nutritional value than their pasture fed counterparts.
 Studies have in fact shown that feedlot meat often contains more total fat, saturated fat, cholesterol and calories and less vitamin E, beta-carotene, vitamin C and omega-3 fatty acids than its natural grass fed counterpart.

 - You may think that steak or mince looks fresh, but quite often the colour and juiciness of the meat has been enhanced with gases, water, salt, preservatives as well as other additives.